 WHERE FRIENDS GATHER GREAT THINGS HAPPEN

 Welcome!
-I am Victoria Newman, Founder of Valley Disability Support Group.
+I am Victoria Newman, creator of Valley Disability Support Group online resource.
 As a Brain Injury Survivor, I experienced gaps in my care that I hoped no one would have to go through.
 Although treatment for brain injury is a slow and iterative process, I learned that if you access good quality care and a strong support system early on, you raise your chances of having better outcomes.

 About midway through brain rehabilitation therapy, I was diagnosed with Stage I Breast Cancer.
 I had just about given up after all the suffering, trauma and drastic lifestyle changes including permanent disability due to brain injury.
 Fighting Breast Cancer taught me how to advocate for myself more completely, it also led me to Brain Injury Services, a true godsend.